 Google says that recorded Hangouts On Air will still be available on YouTube, and that Google+ event content will be available in read-only format in the Activity Log.

 In regards to Q&A, Google's suggestion to broadcasters is to use Slides, which has the same feature, in conjunction with broadcasts.
 The company also suggests that questions are gathered ahead of time via social media.
 Read More

-Welcome to the roundup of the best new Android games from the previous 2 weeks or so.
+Welcome to the roundup of the best new Android applications, games, and live wallpapers that went live in the Play Store or were spotted by us in the previous 2 weeks or so.